Performant

 More Sustainable

-Built for Scale-up
+Built for Scale-Up

-PEPPER is developing and testing a next-generation electrolysis technology, moving from early research (TRL 2) to a working prototype (TRL 4), helping establish the foundation for future industrial-scale green hydrogen production.
+PEPPER is developing and testing a next-generation electrolysis technology , moving from early research (TRL 2) to a working prototype (TRL 4), helping establish the foundation for future industrial-scale green hydrogen production.

-How Does
+How does

-PEPPER Work?
+PEPPER work?

-Material
+Material Innovation

-Electrolysis Stack
+Electrolysis Stack Development

-materials will be scaled-up and integrated into a planar electrolysis stack demonstrator, designed for high efficiency and scalability.
+PCCEL cells with the best-performing materials will be scaled-up and integrated into a planar electrolysis stack demonstrator, designed for high efficiency and scalability.

-System
+System Optimization

 The stack architecture will be fine-tuned to operate under realistic industrial conditions, ensuring durability, stability, and peak performance.

-Performance
+Performance Validation

 The PEPPER technology will be tested under various operating scenarios, including pressurized conditions, to assess efficiency, lifetime, and reliability.

-Latest News
+Latest

 PEPPER project kicks off in Stuttgart